semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Dependencies

-The `sem-service` utility has no dependencies but it needs to be executed in a Docker environment.
+The `sem-service` utility has no dependencies but presumes that Docker is already installed, which is the case for every Semaphore Virtual Machine (VM).

 Additionally, `image_name` should be a valid Docker image name.
 The full list of available Docker images is available at https://hub.docker.com/u/library/.